pratyushjain99/Project4-pratyusj/README.md

 #### Database
 You should log your data persistently so that it is available across restarts of our application.
 For this task you should use MongoDB to store your logging data.
 MongoDB is a noSQL database that is easy to use.
 By incorporating it into your web service you will gain experience using a noSQL database, and experience doing CRUD operations programmatically from a Java program to a database.

 The main MongoDB web site is https://www.mongodb.com.
-The site provides documentation, a downloadable version of the database manager application (*mongod*) that you can run on your laptop, and MongoDB drivers for many languages, including Java.
+The site provides documentation, a [downloadable version of the database manager application](https://www.mongodb.com/try/download/enterprise) (*mongod*) that you can run on your laptop, and MongoDB drivers for many languages, including Java.

 *Mongod* is the MongoDB database server.
 It listens by default on port 27017.
 Requests and responses with the database are made via a MongoDB protocol.

 *Mongo* (without the DB) is a command line shell application for interacting with a MongoDB database.
 It is useful for doing simple operations on the database such as finding all the current contents or deleting them.

 Because your web service will be running in the Heroku PaaS (or more specifically, Container-as-a-Service), you can’t run your database on your laptop.
 Rather, you should use a MongoDB-as-a-Service to host your database in the cloud.
-Atlas (https://www.mongodb.com/cloud/atlas) is recommended because it has a free level of service that is adequate for your project.
+Atlas (https://www.mongodb.com/cloud/atlas) is recommended because it has a free level of service (look for _Shared (M0 Cluster)_ ), that is adequate for your project.

 #### Setting up MongoDB Atlas
 In this project, you are going to us nosql-database-as-a-service with MongoDB Atlas.
 Information about MongoDB can be found here: https://www.mongodb.com/what-is-mongodb

 Getting started:
 1. Create your account.
 Go to https://www.mongodb.com/cloud/atlas and create your own free account.
-2. When building a cluster, choose AWS as the cloud provider and choose N.Virginia (us-east-1) in the North American tab - you should see it noted as free.
-Leave the Cluster Tier and Additional Settings as-is; you can give the cluster a name if you want (otherwise, it will be named something like "Cluster0").
-Then click 'Create Cluster' in the bottom of the page; a Verify tab may pop up to make sure you're not a robot.
+2. Choose Java as the preferred language.
+3. Choose the FREE shared cluster.
+3. Choose a cloud provide and region, or accept the defaults, and Create Cluster.
 The cluster takes a few minutes to create, so be patient.
-3. Connect to the cluster.
+4. Connect to the cluster.
   a) Click on the 'Connect' button in the Sandbox section.
 Then click 'Add a Different IP Address'.
 Make the IP '0.0.0.0/0'.
 This means your DB will be open to the world, which is needed for the grading purposes.
 You can check this later on the Security tab, IP Whitelist.
 If it doesn't have that IP address, click on Edit.
   b)	Create a MongoDB user name and password (only use letters and numbers to save yourself some hassle for encoding it later) -  don't forget these!
   c)	Click 'Choose a connection method'; choose 'Connect with your application'.
 Then choose the Driver as 'Java', use version 3.6 or later.